d2l-ai/d2l-en/chapter_introduction/intro.md

 The training process usually looks like this:

-1. Start off with a randomly initialized model that can't do anything useful.
+1. Start off with a randomly initialized model that cannot do anything useful.
 1. Grab some of your labeled data (e.g. audio snippets and corresponding ``{yes,no}`` labels)
 1. Tweak the knobs so the model sucks less with respect to those examples
 1. Repeat until the model is awesome.